cassiobolba/Data-Engineering/Airflow/DAG Authoring Certification/readme.md

 * t1 in the second dag run will run if t1 and t2 succeed in the previous dag run

 ## Sensors
-* Operator that waits a condition set to true
+* Operator that waits a condition set to truesss